-Did you know 10 to 15 percent adults grind their teeth at night?
-The medical term for teeth grinding is bruxism, which is an issue oral problem address at Modern Family Dental Care.
+Did you know 10 to 15 percent of adults grind their teeth at night?
+The medical term for teeth grinding is bruxism, which is an oral issue addressed at Modern Family Dental Care.
 Teeth grinding generally occurs subconsciously during sleep.
 If you are experiencing symptoms that could be from teeth grinding, Modern Family Dental Care is here to help.

 First, it’s important to understand the symptoms of bruxism.
 If your jaw muscles feel tight, you are experiencing pain in your face or a dull headache in the morning, you may be suffering from teeth grinding.
 The best and most effective way to address teeth grinding is to use a mouth guard.
 However, there are additional solutions for teeth grinding that your dentist can discuss with you.

 Causes of teeth grinding include stress, anxiety, sleep apnea, crooked teeth and an abnormal bite.
 For people who are grinding their teeth due to stress or anxiety, reducing stress may alleviate the problem.
 If crooked teeth or an abnormal bite is the cause of bruxism, aligning teeth may be a solution.
 A mouth guard also provides an affordable, effective solution to bruxism.

 Stress and anxiety.
 People who experience stress and anxiety on a daily basis are more likely to grind their teeth.

 Sleep apnea.
 One in four individuals who suffer from sleep apnea also grind their teeth.
 Sleep apnea occurs when a person’s throat muscles relax while sleeping, which leads to interrupted breathing.

 Crooked Teeth.
 Did you know your teeth form in pairs?
 For example, each upper tooth has a “matching” lower tooth.
 When teeth are crooked your mouth attempts to align the best it can, which can lead to grinding.
 Often, the best solution is to straighten and align your teeth with Invisalign.